abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 ## Links

 The Links property represents the links associated with the resource, as defined by that resource's schema definition.
-All associated reference properties defined for a resource shall be nested under the Links property.
-All directly referenced (subordinate) properties defined for a resource shall be in the root of the resource.
+All associated reference properties defined for a resource are nested under the Links property.
+All directly referenced (subordinate) properties defined for a resource can be found from the root of the resource.

 ## Members